Heard the buzz about 8K TVs and wondering what all the fuss is about? We've got all the details you need to know about the next big TV resolution.

 What 8K TVs are there?
 When will 8K TVs be released?

-Manufacturers have been talking about 8K before 4K was even really established, but at CES 2018 and IFA 2018, that talk has finally been getting serious.
+Manufacturers have been talking about 8K before 4K was even really established, but in 2018 things started to get more serious.

-Sharp is already on its second-generation 8K television, producing the £100,000, 85-inch LV-85001 for the Japanese market a couple of years ago now, it’s familiar household manufacturers like Samsung and LG showcasing more consumer-focused sets that have really got interests piqued.
+Sharp is already on its second-generation 8K television, producing the £100,000, 85-inch LV-85001 for the Japanese market a few years ago now, it’s familiar household manufacturers like Samsung and LG showcasing more consumer-focused sets that have really got interests piqued.

-LG is setting itself a more leisurely timeline, predicting five million sets will be sold by 2022.
+LG is setting itself a more leisurely timeline, predicting five million sets will be sold by 2022, but equally it’s offering up its first 8K TV at CES 2019.
 Toshiba and Sony have also shown off concept 8K sets at recent shows, but they remain very much in the planning stages for now.

 How much with an 8K TV cost?